tradecloud/tradecloud-docs-api-v2/buyer/receive/README.md

 ### Logistics fields

+{% hint style="warning" %}
+The buyer must provide a `deliverySchedule.position` when sending an order to be able to receive additional logistics fields.
+{% endhint %}

 These additional logistics fields are only available in the order line level delivery schedule:

 * `deliverySchedule.status`: the optional delivery line's [logistics status](./#logistics-status).